itssujan/socket-server/req.md

 If you haven't received any of these, or if you think there are any problems with the files, please contact us immediately and we will re-send you the missing pieces.

-**IMPORTANT**: we have anonymised code reviews so please ensure you omit any personal details from your challenge response which note your gender, age, ethnicity, etc.

 ## The Challenge